mctweb/torphins-playgroup/content/pages/homepage.md

       - text: Read FAQ's
         page: FAQs
   - type: general-section
-    body: "…In a home-from-home environment. \r

-      Fun, warm, and inclusive, our staff team provides creative and engaging activities for the children to take part in, as well as every opportunity to find and follow their own interests and develop their sense of self.
+    body: "Fun, warm, and inclusive, our staff team provides creative and engaging activities for the children to take part in, as well as every opportunity to find and follow their own interests and develop their sense of self.
 We accommodate difference, we work with families from across our local communities, and we respect the rights of every child.\r

       Whether your child is taking their first steps into education, or preparing to start school or home schooling, Torphins Playgroup Preschool